Charles M. Rousseau

 Charles Marion Rousseau (1848–1918) was a Kingdom of Belgium-born American architect.
 He was an early architect in the city of San Francisco, California.
-He co-founded the architecture firm Rousseau and Son, and raised three sons that became noted architects.
+He co-founded the architecture firm Rousseau and Son, and raised three sons who all became noted architects.

 Early life

 Rousseau was born on September 23, 1848, in Rotterdam, Kingdom of Belgium (now the Netherlands); he was of Belgium ancestry.
 His father was Peter Rousseau (born c.
 1811), who worked as a florist.

 The exact date of immigration is unknown, but it is thought to have been in 1876.
 The Rousseau family initially moved to Saint Louis, Missouri, where he worked as a draftsman with the architectural firm of McKim, Mead & White.
 He married in c.
 1878.

 Career

 Chee Kung Tong building at 36–38 Spoffard Alley, Chinatown, San Francisco, California, U.S.

 Between roughly 1885 to 1900, the family moved to San Francisco, California.
 The family house was located at 1903 Webster Street in San Francisco, California.

 In 1890, he opened his own architecture firm.
 Charles M. and his son Arthur Frank collaborated and formed the firm, Rousseau and Son located at 927 Market Street (the Emma Spreckels Building), active from roughly 1901 until 1905.
 During the California Midwinter International Exposition of 1894, Rousseau was awarded to silver medals for his architectural designs.

 In 1907, he designed the Chee Kung Tong building for the Chinese–American secret society headquarters at 36–38 Spoffard Alley in Chinatown, San Francisco.
 The building at 36–38 Spoffard Alley served as the temporary home for Chinese statesman Sun Yat-sen while he lived in exile.

 In 1908, Rousseau travelled to Europe for a year.
 He authored the book, The Analysis of Light, a Force of Nature (1913, Louis Roesch printer co.).

 Rousseau died on November 15, 1918, in his home in San Francisco, California.
 He is buried at Holy Cross Cemetery in Colma, California.